landlab/landlab/docs/install.rst

 Install Landlab
 ===============

 There are several ways to install Landlab.
-Which method you wuse will depend on how you want to use landlab.
+Which method you use will depend on how you want to use landlab.

-- If you simply want to use Landlab as-is, and not see or make changes to the code, you should follow the :ref:`Basic Installation <basic-install>` instructions.
+- If you want to use Landlab as-is, and not see or make changes to the code, you should follow the :ref:`Basic Installation <basic-install>` instructions.

-- If you would like to see the landlab source code and/or make changes or add to the code, you should follow :ref:`Install as a Developer
+- If you would like to see the Landlab source code and/or make changes or add to the code, you should follow :ref:`Install as a Developer
   <developer-install>` instructions.